technology-ebay-de/breaking-down-your-react-app-mar2019/README.md

 ## Abstract

-There’s magic in every new beginning.
-Building a new web app on a green field is every developer’s dream.
+There’s magic in every new beginning – building a new web app on a green field is every developer’s dream.
 A dream that can turn into a nightmare as the codebase grows, matures and finally becomes unmanageable.

 React is based on the concept of components.
 The idea is to compose your application of independent building